 This course provides students with theory and practice in integrating technology in the classroom.
-Students will become versed in a variety of computer skills as they relate to teaching.
+Students will become versed in a variety of technology skills as they relate to teaching.
 Students will be required to produce artifacts using modern educational technology.
 Offered every semester.
 Prerequisite: Grade of C or better in ED 2110.
-(1cr)
+(1-3cr)